Kursi, Sea of Galilee: Description

 The monastery is surrounded by a rectangular stone wall measuring 145 x 123 meters.
 The entrance facing the Sea of Galilee was guarded by a watchtower, and a paved road led down to a harbor, where pilgrim boats could berth.
 Once inside the wall, the pilgrims had the choice of going first to a luxurious bathhouse (excavated area to the left/north of the entrance), or going straight to the centrally placed church.
-24 x 45 sq. metres in area, the church was entered through a forecourt opening onto an atrium or inner courtyard, followed by the church proper which was flanked on both sides by chapels and auxiliary rooms.
+The church is 24 x 45 sq. metres in area, and was entered through a forecourt opening onto an atrium or inner courtyard, followed by the church proper which was flanked on both sides by chapels and auxiliary rooms.
 The church is of the basilical type, with two rows of columns separating it into a nave and two aisles.

 The mosaic floor of the nave consists of geometrical designs, while the lateral aisles once contained medallions with depictions of the local flora and fauna; most of these have been destroyed, but some are still visible, such as geese, doves, cormorants and fish, citrons, dates, pomegranates, and grapes.
 The baptistery chapel on the southern side of the central apse has a small baptismal font, and the mosaic floor includes an inscription indicating that it was laid in the year 585.
 A staircase (not accessible to visitors) leads from the southern end of the narthex to a crypt used for burials, where archaeologists have found several intact skeletons.
 Among the rooms on the northern side is one containing an olive press.
 The atrium is largely built over a large cistern, as one can see from the two well heads; a ladder leading down to the cistern is not accessible to visitors.

 A small Byzantine chapel stood outside the main compound, on the hill to the south.
 Here a large boulder was probably considered to be the exact site of the miracle.
 Remains were discovered of what might have been a tower built around the boulder and of a chapel squeezed in between the hillside and the boulder.
 Three distinct layers of mosaic floor and an apse were excavated here.